LukeGus/Termix-Docs/docs/oidc.md

 This guide explains how to configure OpenID Connect (OIDC) authentication in Termix's admin settings to enable external identity provider authentication.

+## Notice
+Termix does not associate OIDC user accounts with existing local accounts at this time.
+External-Local account association via OIDC is currently planned for future development.

 ## Overview

 OIDC allows users to authenticate using external identity providers (like Google, Microsoft, Okta, Auth0, etc.) instead of local accounts.
 This provides enhanced security, single sign-on capabilities, and centralized user management.